Black Pioneers in the world of Opera

 Elizabeth Taylor Greenfield on wikipedia

-Born Matilda Sissieretta Joyner in Portsmouth, Virginia, on January 5 1869.
-Known as the greatest black performer of the nineteenth century who was compared reigning white diva Adelina Patti and dubbed the Black Patti.
+Matilda Sissieretta Joyner was born in Portsmouth, Virginia, on January 5 1869.
+Known as the greatest black performer of the nineteenth century who was compared to the reigning white diva Adelina Patti and dubbed the Black Patti.
 She performed before four US presidents.
 On her tours in South America and the West Indies, heads of governments and wealthy private citizens showered her with diamonds, gold, rubies and pearls as tokens of admiration.
 Such was her popularity at a concert in New Jersey 1000 people were turned away.
 She performed in many places including National Theatre of Washington.
 She was the first black performer to perform at Wallack’s Theatre in New York and also performed world-wide including a command performance for the Prince of Wales and at the Royal Opera House.

-On 24 June, 1933, at Rhode Island Hospital in Providence, Sissieretta Jones died penniless of cancer.
+On 24 June, 1933, at Rhode Island Hospital in Providence, Sissieretta Jones died of cancer.
 She was buried by friends to escape ‘Potter’s Field’.
 Although she never reached the heights of Adelina Patti, she forced whites to see blacks as potentially talented, capable, dignified beings.

 WE SPEAK YOUR NAME....!
 Marie Selika; Emma Hyers & Madah Hyers.